-This article was inspired from a chapter in NORTH AMERICAN FIGHTER KITES, my 400+ page fighter kite book on CD ROM.
+This article was inspired from chapter in NORTH AMERICAN FIGHTER KITES, my 400+ page fighter kite book on CD ROM.
 If you want more information about the book or want to order a copy of the book on CD, please email me at kitefighter@nwinfo.net or kitefighter@yahoo.com.
+The price of the book CD is \$20 including airmail postage within Canada and the USA and is \$23 including airmail postage to European countries.

-The kite plan described in this article is a new design, F3, I created in August, 2004.
-However, the primary point about this article is the building technique.
-You can apply the building technique described in these instructions to ANY fighter kite plan you choose to build.
+The kite plan described in this article is a new design I created in August, 2004, the F3; however, you can apply the building technique described in these instructions to ANY fighter kite plan you choose to build.
 And almost any fighter kite plan can be built in less than 2 hours using this technique.
 The less than 2 hours time assumes you have on hand all the needed materials and tools.